Learn

 Start with your championship game arm and work backward.
 If you want your ace available for Sunday's bracket, figure out the latest he can pitch on Saturday and still rest.
 The math depends on your league's pitch count rules.

-Rizzler's tournament planner does this math automatically.
+Rizzler's tournament planner (Pro and Club) does this math automatically.
 Set up the tournament, assign pitchers, and the availability grid shows you who's available for every game based on rest day rules.

 Step 3: Plan Your Lineups